-The Plan will pay a percentage of the Maximum Plan Allowance for covered services, as shown in Attachment A and you are responsible for paying the remaining percentage of Maximum Plan Allowance as well as any additional Cost-sharing.
+The Plan will pay a percentage of the Maximum Plan Allowance for covered services, as shown in the benefits chart in chapter 4, and you are responsible for paying the remaining percentage of Maximum Plan Allowance as well as any additional Cost-sharing.
 The percentage of the Maximum Plan Allowance you are required to pay is called the coinsurance ("Coinsurance").
 The Co-insurance is part of your out- of-pocket cost.
 You pay these even after a Deductible, if any, has been met.
 In addition to the Coinsurance, and any remaining Deductible, you may be required to pay any amount in excess of your Maximum Amount and the cost of any non-covered services.
 This is what we mean by Cost-sharing.

 The amount of your Coinsurance will depend on the type of service you receive.
-Participating Providers are required to collect Coinsurance for covered services.
+Medicare PPO and Premier Providers are required to collect Coinsurance for covered services.
 Coinsurance is a method of sharing the costs of providing dental Benefits.
-If the Participating Provider discounts, waives or rebates any portion of the Coinsurance to you, the Plan will be obligated to provide as Benefits only the applicable percentages of the Maximum Plan Allowance reduced by the amount of the fees or allowances that are discounted, waived or rebated.
+If the Medicare PPO or Premier Provider discounts, waives or rebates any portion of the Coinsurance to you, the Plan will be obligated to provide as Benefits only the applicable percentages of the Maximum Plan Allowance reduced by the amount of the fees or allowances that are discounted, waived or rebated.